guertinlab/Nascent_RNA_Methods/README.md

 # One time software installations, downloads, and processing steps

-Most of the processing steps are completed on each sequencing file, but many processes, downloads, and software installations are reused.
-We refer to these as "one-time" steps, but annotations are often updated and newer software versions are released.
+Many processes, downloads, and software installations are reused in analyses.
+Althouhg we refer to these as "one-time" steps, annotations are often updated and newer software versions are released.

 ## Dependencies, software, and scripts